Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Introduction

-\end{thm}The statement remains true even when the target data $w_j$ are square matrices; in this case the word `unimodular' is replaced by `unitary matrices' - see \cite{AM-Bidisc} for a similar result for $\bD^2$.
+\end{thm}The statement remains true even when the target data $w_j$ are square matrices; in this case, the word `unimodular' is replaced by `unitary matrices'.
 The proof of Theorem \ref{T:RatSol} makes crucial use of the realization theory for bounded analytic functions on $\bG$.
 The realization theory for $\bG$ is developed in the recent papers \cite{AY-R} and \cite{BS} via different approaches; we borrow the technique from \cite{AY-R} to prove Theorem \ref{T:RatSol}.
-We shall detail on these topics and prove Theorem \ref{T:RatSol} in Section \ref{S:RationalFunctions}.
+We shall detail these topics and prove Theorem \ref{T:RatSol} in Section \ref{S:RationalFunctions}.

-A certain type of algebraic varieties - starting with the work of Rudin \cite{RudinDist} - has been studied by various mathematicians around the globe from the operator theoretic point of view \cite{AM_Acta, AM_Erratum, BKS-APDE, BV01, DGH_IEOT, DJM'16, PalIUMJ}, function theoretic point of view \cite{DGH_IEOT, JKM'12, Knese'07, DS-1} and geometric point of view \cite{Knese-TAMS2010, Vegulla}. \begin{definition} Given a bounded domain $\Omega$ in $\bC^2$, a {\em distinguished variety with respect to $\Omega$} is the zero set of a two-variable polynomial $\xi$ such that where $\partial\Omega$ is the topological boundary of $\Omega$ and $b\Omega$ denotes the distinguished boundary of $\Omega$ (i.e., the $\check{\text S}$ilov boundary with respect to the uniform algebra $\cA(\Omega)$ of functions holomorphic in $\Omega$ and continuous on $\overline\Omega$ - see \cite[Chapter 9]{AW}). \end{definition} This terminology is due to Agler--McCarthy \cite{AM_Acta}, where they were inexorably led to distinguished varieties with respect to $\bD^2$ while studying bivariate matrices; see also the work \cite{DS_JFA}.
+A certain type of algebraic varieties - starting with the work of Rudin \cite{RudinDist} - has been studied by various mathematicians around the globe from the operator theoretic point of view \cite{AM_Acta, AM_Erratum, BV01, BKS-APDE, DGH_IEOT, DasSauPAMS, DJM'16, Dis-Adv, PalIUMJ}, the function theoretic point of view \cite{DGH_IEOT, JKM'12, Knese'07, DS-1} and the geometric point of view \cite{Knese-TAMS2010, Vegulla}. \begin{definition} Given a bounded domain $\Omega$ in $\bC^2$, a {\em $\Omega$-distinguished variety} is the zero set of a two-variable polynomial $\xi$ such that where $Z(\xi)$ is the zero set of $\xi$, $\partial\Omega$ is the topological boundary of $\Omega$ and $b\Omega$ is the distinguished boundary of $\Omega$ (i.e., the $\check{\text S}$ilov boundary with respect to the uniform algebra $\cA(\Omega)$ of functions holomorphic in $\Omega$ and continuous on $\overline\Omega$ - see \cite[Chapter 9]{AW}). \end{definition} This terminology is due to Agler and McCarthy \cite{AM_Acta}, where they were inexorably led to $\bD^2$-distinguished varieties while studying bivariate matrices; see also the work \cite{DS_JFA}.
 The distinguished boundary of $\bG$ is the symmetrized torus \eqref{distG} - see \cite[Theorem 2.4]{ay-jga}.
+Since symmetrized bidisk is the only domain with respect to which the distinguished varieties will be studied in this paper, we omit the mention of the domain from here on when referring to a distinguished variety with respect to $\bG$.